 Generally a 6ft leash is a good length dog leash for running and I like to run with this leash length compared to shorter leashes.

-A 6ft leash gives me enough space to run near my parents without being too constrained, and will usually end up longer than 6ft if it’s a bungee leash, when stretched out.
+A 6ft leash gives him enough space to run near us without being too constrained, and will usually end up longer than 6ft if it’s a bungee leash, when stretched out.
 It’s also the maximum leash length stated in many park’s leash laws.
 If you have a longer leash then it is more likely to get under your feet or drag on the ground when your dog runs closer to you.

 Shorter leashes may be a better choice for running in urban areas, though, where your dog may need to run closer to you to stay safe and out of the way of other people, street obstacles and traffic.